rmcc3/bluesky-social-image-poster/README.md

-# BlueSky Social Image Posting Module
+# Bluesky Social Image Posting Module

 ## Overview
-This Node.js module provides a streamlined solution for posting images to BlueSky Social.
-It abstracts the complexities involved in interacting with the BlueSky Social API, offering a simple interface for image uploads and post creation.
+This module provides a streamlined solution for posting images to Bluesky Social.
+It abstracts the complexities involved in interacting with the Bluesky Social API, offering a simple interface for image uploads and post creation.

 ## Features
 - **Multiple Image Support**: Allows posting multiple images in a single post.